The

-Southern Presbyterian Review Project
+The Southern Presbyterian Review Project

-Table of Contents for Volume |
+Table of Contents for Volume

-The Southern Presbyterian Review Volume
+The Southern Presbyterian Review – Volume XXXIV, 1883.

 ARTICLE

-Volume XXXIV.NO.
-1., January 1883.
+Volume XXXIV.—NO. 1., January 1883.

 PAGE